Notes on the data: Income support

 - Smart D, Sanson A, Baxter J, Edwards B, Hayes A. Home-to-school transitions for financially disadvantaged children.
 Sydney: The Smith Family; 2008.

-Notes: Families included are those with children under 16 years of age and with incomes under $36,276 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not).
+Notes: Families included are those with children under 16 years of age, with the household head not in the workforce and with incomes under $28,485 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not).
 These families would all receive the Family Tax Benefit (A) at the maximum level.
-The level of income used for these data was based on Poverty Lines: Australia, June Quarter 2014, respectively, which contains a weekly income for a single parent with two children, including housing costs.
+The level of income used for these data was based on Poverty Lines: Australia, June Quarter 2021, which contains a weekly income for a single parent with two children, including housing costs.
 Poverty Lines: Australia is a quarterly newsletter that updates the Henderson Poverty Line as defined in the 1973 Commonwealth Commission of Inquiry into Poverty.
 Poverty lines are presented for a range of family sizes, in order to avoid the situation of poverty.
-The updated Poverty Lines take into account changes in the average income level of all Australians, reflecting the idea that poverty is relative.
+The updated Poverty Lines takes account of changes in the average income level of all Australians, reflecting the idea that poverty is relative.

-Numerator: Low income families receiving welfare payments from the Department of Human Services: families included are those with children under 16 years of age and with incomes under $36,276 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not)
+Numerator: Low income families receiving welfare payments from Centrelink: families included are those with children under 16 years of age and with incomes under $28,485 p.a. in receipt of the Family Tax Benefit (A) (whether receiving income support payments or not)

 Denominator: Total families